cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ### 1. Create Directories and Volumes for Unbound

-First, create a directory to store Podman's deployment `yaml` file and volumes.
+First, create a directory to store Podman's deployment **YAML** files and volumes.
 In this example, I'll create the directory under `/home/podman/deployments` and place an `unbound` folder inside it.
 Additionally, create the `volumes/unbound-conf/` directory to store extra configuration files.

 ```sh
 mkdir -p /home/podman/deployments/unbound/conf.d/